cds-astro/cds-healpix-python/README.md

 cp build/lib/cdshealpix/*.so cdshealpix
 ```

-You do not have to recompile the dynamic library every time if you just work on the python wrapping code.
-It is only necessary if you want to update the rust wrapping code located in src/lib.rs.
+You do not have to recompile the dynamic library every time if you just work on the python-side code.
+It is only necessary if you want to update the Rust code located in src/lib.rs.

 ### Running the tests